Tom Melhuish 8 min read

 The commercial energy market is highly competitive, with many different suppliers competing on prices.
 At AquaSwitch, we’ve helped companies save thousands on their business energy bills by comparing a range of deals for them.

-Find out how much you can save today using the AquaSwitch business energy comparison service.
+Find out how much you can save today using the AquaSwitch business energy comparison and business gas comparison services.

-Otherwise, an energy audit may help you identify areas where your business could become more efficient with its energy usage, regardless of their energy tariff.
+Otherwise, an energy audit may help you identify areas where your business could become more efficient with its energy usage.

 How much is VAT on my business energy bill?